BlitterStudio/zz9000-sdk/README.md

 # Building

-Every example application has a build.sh script that calls arm-none-eabi-gcc to build and statically link the application with a special linker file, link.ld.
-Every application is per default linked to run at address 0x03000000 and can access arbitrary memory.
-There is no memory protection or memory management, but you can use the included libmemory for malloc/free as demonstrated by the nanojpeg example.
+Every example application has a `build-appname.sh` script that calls `arm-none-eabi-gcc` to build and statically link the application with a special linker file, `link.ld`.
+Every application is per default linked to run at address `0x03000000` and can access arbitrary memory.
+There is no memory protection or memory management, but you can link in the included `libmemory` for malloc/free as demonstrated by the nanojpeg example (you just give it a fixed memory block on startup).

 ZZ9000OS offers much less infrastructure to applications than traditional operating systems.
 Currently, only the following functions and arguments are provided by a structure called ZZ9K_ENV passed to your entry function: